Wirus3k/Cinema_Room_Manager/README.md

-# Cinema Room Manager Final code of Project with stages:open_book::computer::computer_mouse:
+# Cinema Manager Final code of Project with stages:cinema::office_worker:

 ### Stage :one:<br />
 Visualize the seating arrangement by printing it to the console.